clojure-emacs/cider/README.md

 connection default, switch to it's repl buffer and use
 <kbd>M-x nrepl-make-repl-connection-default</kbd>.

-To switch to the relevant nREPL buffer based on the clojure namespace in the current buffer, use: <kbd>C-c C-z</kbd>.
+To switch to the relevant REPL buffer based on the clojure namespace in the current buffer, use: <kbd>C-c C-z</kbd>.

 You can display the current nREPL connection using <kbd>C-c M-d</kbd> and rotate through available connections using <kbd>C-c M-r</kbd>.